 - Credit Scores:

 Checking your credit scores gives you an idea of where you are ranked in the financial world.
 If you haven’t already done this, pull your credit report from a reliable source.
 You can get your information for free from Experian, TransUnion, your bank, etc. I use Credit Karma the most.
 Review every bit of it and if anything is incorrect, you can dispute it.
-They generally estimate it taking a month to go through the process, but I’ve seen things removed in about a week.
+They generally estimate it taking a month to go through the process, but I’ve seen things removed much sooner.

 Once you’ve made sure your information is correct, you should keep an eye on it in case things change.
-I check mine every few weeks, but then I’m obsessed with increasing my credit score at the moment.
+I check mine really often, but then I’m obsessed with increasing my credit score at the moment.
 A lot goes on that you don’t even realize.
 I’ve seen accounts get removed, then added again later under a different company name.
-Carefully choose ways to help build your credit, instead of hurting it in error.
+While you’re reviewing it, carefully choose ways to help build your credit without hurting it.

 I recommend not applying for every card that comes your way.
 The loans and cards may help at the moment, but you now have additional payments to manage later.
 If you’re able to, it does help to set up automatic payments.
 Late payments will only prevent you from catching up, especially if you’re late on more than one bill.
 It’s also best to keep your charges below a third of your credit.
 If your balance goes up, try to make an additional payment to bring it back down.